AnXMuy/AnXMuy.github.io/contents/projects.md

 #### Math Modeling
-I collaborated with Xiao Enze and Zhao Wenmo from Xi 'an Jiaotong University on mathematical model-related work.
+I collaborated with Xiao Enze and Zhao Wenmo from Xi 'an Jiaotong University on mathematical modeling.
 Some of the achievements are as follows:

 - [Optimization of smoke screen grenade deployment Strategy Based on Greedy Algorithm and variable step size search, CN, 2025(to be updated)]()